 How you interact with candidates during the hiring process is critical.
 Pitfalls, small or large, hurt your reputation, cost you great hires and damage your employer brand.
 To understand and improve candidate experience, recruiters should put themselves in candidates’ shoes by surveying them.
 Though surveys are prone to bias issues, you can combat their limitations by designing your candidate experience survey process in a thoughtful and intentional way.

 The candidate experience timeline begins from the moment a job seeker learns about an open position at your company and continues throughout the candidate’s interview process.
 It ends with a job offer or rejection letter.
-Use candidate experience surveys to reveal strengths and weaknesses in each stage of your hiring process, so you can continue to refine and improve your recruiting strategy.
+Use surveys to ask for candidate experience feedback in order to reveal strengths and weaknesses in each stage of your hiring process, This way, you can continue to refine and improve your recruiting strategy.

 Who to survey